KaTeX/KaTeX/docs/autorender.md

   ]
   ```

-- `ignoredTags`: This is a list of DOM node types to ignore when recursing
+- `ignoredTags`: This can be a list of DOM node types to ignore when recursing
-  through.
+  through, or a function that accepts a node and returns a boolean.
 The default value is
   `["script", "noscript", "style", "textarea", "pre", "code"]`.
+This should not be set
+  if `shouldRender` has been explicitly assigned a value.

+- `shouldRender`: This can be a list of DOM node types to render when recursing
+  through, or a function that accepts a node and returns a boolean.
+By default, this
+  value is not set.
+This should not be set if `ignoredTags` has been explicitly
+  assigned a value.

 - `ignoredClasses`: This is a list of DOM node class names to ignore when
   recursing through.
 By default, this value is not set.